How to Effectively Track Employee Performance

 A good manager understands his or her employees well enough to see both the strengths and weaknesses of their performances.
 Help your employees to identify their strengths and provide them with the tools they need to develop them.

-Check in with your employees regularly to see whether they’re happy in their current roles.
+Check-in with your employees regularly to see whether they’re happy in their current roles.
 If you see an opportunity for your subordinates to develop new skills or advance in their careers, you should speak up so they will take advantage of the opportunity.

 As a good manager, you should ensure that your employees maintain a healthy balance between work and home.
-Block communication after work time.
+Block communication after a work time.
 Social media can be helpful, but internal communication tools will help make sure you know when an employee needs something to get their job done.
 Letting them work from home can also make a big difference in productivity.
 Finally, you should get to know your employees’ personal needs and goals.

 Communication is one of the most important skills a manager can have.
 If you want to motivate your team, you have to be clear about how, when, and why you communicate in a way that reflects your attitude toward them.